 The Company is subject to various market, political and regulatory constraints as a result of the COVID-19 situation and additional business and financial risks that may result therefrom.
-The duration of the COVID-19 outbreak and the resultant travel restrictions, social distancing, Government response actions, business closures and disruptions, can all have an impact on the Issuer's operations and access to capital.
+The duration of the COVID-19 outbreaks and the resultant travel restrictions, social distancing, Government response actions, business closures and disruptions, can all have an impact on the Issuer's operations and access to capital.
 There can be no assurance that the Issuer will not be impacted by adverse consequences that may be brought about by the COVID-19 pandemic on global financial markets, share prices and financial liquidity and that may severely limit the financing capital available to the Company.
 While it appears that the pandemic is continuing longer than might originally have been expected, adaptation to the new requirements of a pandemic affected world seems generally to be taking place.
-The suggestion of relatively near term availability of vaccines appears to raise hopes of a gradual return to more normal conditions progressively through 2021.
+The suggestion of general availability of vaccines in Canada with a good vaccination rate, but very different around the world and, therefore, continued uncertainties, but with some surprisingly good economic recoveries.